zaerl/attractor/README.md

 16. `void*`
 17. `_Bool`

-In case of unknown type the input is assumed to be `int`.
+In case of unknown type the input is assumed to be `void*`.

 ## API